How to Start a Restaurant in South Africa

 1. Why 2026 Is a Strong Year to Open a Restaurant in SA

-Despite the economic headwinds of recent years, the SA restaurant industry has rebounded strongly.
+Despite the economic headwinds of recent years, the South African restaurant industry has rebounded strongly.
 Several macro-tailwinds make 2026 an attractive year to enter:

 2. Choose Your Restaurant Concept